HedgeDocs/HedgeDocs.github.io/hedgedocs/discoveries/sonic2010/objects/unused.md

 ### ChaserBomb
 * The object makes an appearance in one of the test levels leftover in Sonic Colo(u)rs: Ultimate.

+!!! important
+    This section is missing some information.
+Help us fill it in!

 ## Cameras

 ### ObjectLookCamera

+!!! important
+    This section is missing some information.
+Help us fill it in!

 ## Colliders

 ### ChageMode_3DtoDash (Event Dimension Change 3D to Dash)
+!!! important
+    This section is missing some information.
+Help us fill it in!

 ### RollerCoasterCollision
 * The object makes an appearance in one of the test levels leftover in Sonic Colo(u)rs: Ultimate.

+!!! important
+    This section is missing some information.
+Help us fill it in!

 ### MotoraEventCollision
+!!! important
+    This section is missing some information.
+Help us fill it in!

 ## Test Objects

 ### TestObj
+!!! important
+    This section is missing some information.
+Help us fill it in!

 ### CCTTestObj
+!!! important
+    This section is missing some information.
+Help us fill it in!